Scout24/snakepit/README.md

 found at: https://github.com/immobilienscout24/svn2rpm/.
 You may not yet be able to use the spec files w/o this tool and the surrounding boilerplate.

+# How does it work?

+For a given product to build an RPM for, let' call it `mypackage`, `snakepit` will create a spec file.
+The spec file works as follows:

+    * Install anaconda/miniconda to `/opt/mypackage`
+    * Install the product into that installtion using `pip`
+    * Setup any symlinks from `/opt/mypackag` to `/usr/bin`
+    * Copy the whole installation into the buildroot

 ## Development

 Use pybuilder: http://pybuilder.github.io/